TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 There are a lot of results showing in this page, encompassing both numerical and 3D information.
-The 3D info is brought in by selecting `Analyze 3D` under the `Layout` pull-down menu at the top right.
-The axes of the scatterplot were selected to display the experimental deltaG (included as an SD tag on the input ligands) on the x axis and the Boltzmann-weighted emsemble MMPBSA value on the y axis.
+The 3D info is brought in by selecting `Analyze with 3D` under the `Layout` pull-down menu at the top right.
+The axes of the scatterplot were selected to display the experimental deltaG (included as SD tag 'r_user_dG.exp' on the input ligands) on the x axis and the Boltzmann-weighted ensemble MMPBSA value on the y axis.
-Scrolling down the spreadsheet to ligand 35 and selecting that row, the 3D visualizer jumps to a series of entries relating to ligand 35 and the point in the scatter plot corresponding to ligand 35 is highlighted.
+In the 3D visualizer, select ligand 49 and unroll the list of associated structures.
+The point in the scatter plot corresponding to ligand 49 and the corresponding line in the spreadsheet is highlighted.
-In the 3D window, the initial input poses for ligand 35 are shown in gold.
+In the 3D window, the 5 initial input poses for ligand 49 are under Molecule "49" and display in  in gold if selected.
-Expanding the menu under `Average 35` allows us to turn on the average structure for Clusters 0 and 1, again maintaining the colors for each of blue and green, respectively.
-Just above `Average 35` are the corresponding average protein structures, in matching color, to go with the average ligand for each cluster.
+Turn on the protein-ligand
+average structures for Clusters 0 and 1, which will be colored by B-factor as before.
 This way we can compare the poses to the representative average for each cluster, helping us to evaluate and prioritize that ligand.
-To call up the detailed MD analysis once again, go to the spreadsheet row for ligand 35, and under the column titled `Floe_report_URL` click on the little square to open up another tab in your browser with the same detailed analysis floe report for ligand 35.
+To call up the detailed MD analysis once again, go to the spreadsheet row for ligand 49, and under the column titled `Floe_report_URL` click on the little square to open up another tab in your browser with the same detailed analysis floe report as we saw above.

 There is a lot of information to look at in the results from the *Short Trajectory MD with Analysis* floe, but this should get